Course Outline

 - Calculating distance

-- Choosing an appropriate k
+- Selecting an appropriate k

 - Preparing data for use with kNN

-- Why is the kNN algorithm lazy?
+- Why the kNN algorithm is lazy

-9. Understanding classification rules
+9. Understanding Classification Rules

 - Separate and conquer approach